-Contractors with equipment, services and specific types of assistance should contact this division of FEMA to inquire about getting vetted for pre-arranged contracts.
+Contractors with equipment, services and specific types of recovery assistance should contact this division of FEMA to inquire about getting vetted for pre-arranged contracts.

-FEMA’s Procurement Disaster Assistance Team also moves into the area to offer assistance.
+FEMA’s Procurement Disaster Assistance Team also moves into the area to offer recovery assistance.
 However, many additional contracts for rebuilding are procured through the state or municipality level of government.

 Funding required after a disaster is almost always extremely high.
 For instance:

-- FEMA granted more than $43.8 million for assistance very soon after the Houston floods in 2016; and
+- FEMA granted more than $43.8 million for recovery assistance very soon after the Houston floods in 2016; and

-- In 2012, $2 billion in assistance grants was issued after Super Storm Sandy, with additional funding coming later.
+- In 2012, $2 billion in recovery assistance grants was issued after Super Storm Sandy, with additional funding coming later.

 Companies with capabilities to assist after a disaster should stay registered with FEMA.
 The agency’s Industry Liaison Program qualifies local firms to serve as prime or subcontractors in the event of a disaster.
 When there are too few local contractors, FEMA turns to the Army Corps of Engineers and the GSA for assistance.

 Registering with FEMA is not all that difficult.
-Before a disaster, register with the System for Award Management (SAM) and submit a voluntary vender profile form.
+Before a disaster, register with the System for Award Management (SAM) and submit a voluntary vendor profile form.
 While FEMA does not keep a preferred vendor list, registering and submitting a profile will expedite everything in emergency situations.

 Here’s hoping this is helpful and that there are thousands of firms interested in helping with cleanup and rebuilding.
 Texas will want to recover and bounce back as quickly as possible.